wolfy-j/goffli/README.md

 ```

 ### Running local snippets
-You can also evaluate local lua snippet without downloading it from GitHub Gists.
+You can also evaluate local lua script without downloading it from GitHub Gists.

 ```
 goffli run snippet.lua [args]